-There will be five hand-in assignments during the semester, a mini term project, as well as a mid-term exam and a final exam, both in-class.
-The exams will not be open book.
+There will be four assignments during the semester, an in-class mid-term exam, and a term project.
+The exam will not be open book.
 However, you will be permitted a two-sided "cheat sheet" with notes and/or formulae.